PlaidCloud/website/content/en/docs/tutorials/security/apparmor.md

   simplified profile language.

-It is recommended to run your application through Docker on a development workstation to generate the profiles, but there is nothing preventing running the tools on the Kubernetes node where your Pod is running.
+It is recommended to run your application through Docker on a development workstation to generate the profiles, but there is nothing preventing running the tools on the PlaidCloud node where your Pod is running.

 To debug problems with AppArmor, you can check the system logs to see what, specifically, was